Valledupar Cesar Department, Colombia Travel Guide

 A statue dedicated to the iconic Vallenato singer, reflecting his enduring popularity.

-Escape the urban bustle and connect with Valledupar's natural beauty, notably along its life-giving river.
+Escape the urban bustle and meet Valledupar's natural beauty, notably along the life-giving river.

 The river flowing through Valledupar is known for its "balnearios" (river beaches or swimming spots).